-Make it easier for HCPs to connect patients to your brand’s PAP
+Make it easier for HCPs to connect patients to your brand’s Patient Support Program

-To avoid the circuitous route from prescription to connecting patients with PAP resources, brands can also look into ways to streamline that process within the EHR itself.
+To avoid the circuitous route from prescription to connecting patients with Patient Support Program resources, brands can also look into ways to streamline that process within the EHR itself.
 Some EHR interfaces allow auto-filled forms, fulfillment hub connections, and simplified e-signature workflows.